 For their owners, cats are a source of love, joy and affection.
 But for some guests, they can mean watery eyes, sneezing, and itching.
-To get ready for the holiday season, here are some tips to ensure a more pleasant stay for your friends and family who are allergic to cats.
+To get ready for the holiday season, here are some tips to ensure a more pleasant stay for your friends and family with cat allergies.

 Understanding cat allergies